Daniel Webster—the dictionary guy—once said, “The most important thought that ever occupied my mind is that of my individual responsibility to God.”

-- “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.” -Luke 9:23b
+- “‘Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.’” -Luke 9:23

 You get the point.
 I know those verses and so do you, but too often we don’t live them out.
 That’s the scary part.

-In our hearts, our beloved Savior is shouting, “Step out in My love and trust Me.
-Then see Me go to work in and through your broken self.”
+In our hearts, our beloved Savior is shouting for us to step out in His love and trust Him, and then see Him go to work in and through your broken self.
 I believe the depth of our surrender to these words is directly related to how much we really believe Jesus loves us.

-Oh, that we would abandon ourselves to the only “true lover of our soul,” knowing that if we win or lose, live or die, succeed or fail, we will know a joy that is unexplainable, unfathomable and unimaginable because of the overflowing presence of God in our lives.
+Oh, that we would abandon ourselves to the only true lover of our souls, knowing that if we win or lose, live or die, succeed or fail, we will know a joy that is unexplainable, unfathomable, and unimaginable because of the overflowing presence of God in our lives.

-Today, He whispers to each of us “My beloved, trust Me.
-I love you.”
+Today, He whispers to each of us to trust Him because He loves us.
+It's as if He's saying, “My beloved, trust Me.”
 The fight of our hearts is to daily ask God how we can please Him most.
-We must be driven to “abide in His love,” so we may bear much fruit for the glory of our Father (John 15:7-8).
+We must be driven to abide in His love so we may bear much fruit for the glory of our Father (John 15:7-8).

 Abandonment is where Jesus meets each of us, and He perfectly modeled abandonment to the Father’s will for us.
 Though He was rich, He became poor so that we might become rich with the indwelling presence of God (2 Corinthians 8:9).